01 of 09

 The newer styles that don't have the juniper-forward flavor are commonly referred to as "New Western Dry Gin" and these have a broader appeal.
 For drinkers who do not enjoy gin's piney characteristics, the likes of Hendrick's can open up a new world of cocktails.Continue to 2 of 9 below.

 Beefeater London Dry Gin

-Beefeater is one of the biggest names in the gin business and it has not lost any of its appeal.
-This is a gin that you can find in any liquor store or bar and trust to make a good gin cocktail, no matter what you mix it with.
+Beefeater is one of the biggest names in the gin business.
+It has been produced at a Kensington, London distillery since the 1870s and it has not lost any of its appeal.
+This is a gin that you can find in any liquor store or bar and be guaranteed that it will make a good gin cocktail, no matter what you mix it with.

 If you enjoy the standard bottle of Beefeater, keep an eye out for the brand's special bottlings.
-Beefeater 24 is a regular offering that is a nice upgrade and they often come out with limited editions.
+They make an appearance from time to time and each is worth a taste when the bottle crosses your path.
+Beefeater 24, for example, is a regular offering that is a nice upgrade from the original and the brand often comes out with limited editions.

-The Summer Edition from 2010 was amazing and, in 2016, you can find the lovely London Garden on your trip to London.
+The Summer Edition from 2010 was amazing and lightly flavored.
+In 2016, gin drinkers were treated to London Garden, which is only available at the distillery.
 Beefeater Burroughs Reserve Gin is one of the brand's more recent ultra-premium gins and it's worth checking out as well.

 03 of 09

 Tanqueray London Dry Gin